dusk-network/plonk/docs/notes-snark.md

 be collected together and
 the constraint can be
 checked at varying values.
-This was, a proof can just
+This step involves checks for
-check for values at certain
+the values at specified
 indices.
-Following this, the
+Additionally, the
-indices the values are being
+indice values that are being
 checked at are not numbers,
-but are instead polynomials.
+but are instead a polynomial.
+This polynomial is computed
+by the QAP from the input
-This QAP is intended to give
+vectors.
+This QAP is intended
-the prover the necessary 'tools' to construct a proof from a given arithmetic circuit.
+to give the prover the necessary
+'tools' to derive these polynomial for a proof, from a given arithmetic circuit.

 Following on from the example
 above, we can show a QAP being